maryamfad/FastAPI_Authentication/README.md

-# FastAPI Todo list app with SQLite Database
+# FastAPI Todo list backend app with SQLite Database

 This project is a FastAPI-based REST API that handles user todos .
 The responses are stored in a SQLite database.
 The app provides endpoints to authenticate users and retrieve/create/delete todos.
 ** Features